Michael-Free/PyDemo/README.md

 <td>{{ registerform.some_string }}</td>
 ```

 These are the two values that will be passed to the smart contract.
-The Ethereum Address and the Serial Number (passed as a text string).
+The Ethereum Address and the Inputted String (passed as a text string).

 [Back To Top](#table-of-contents)